SunOner/sunone_aimbot/README.md

 - debug_window_always_on_top `bool`: The debug window will always be on top of other windows.
 - debug_window_scale_percent `int`: Adjusts the size of the debug window.
 - debug_window_name `str`: Specifies the title of the debug window.

+### Exclude mask:
+- mask_enabled `bool`: Enable exclude mask.
+- mask_points `str`: Saved points exclude mask.
+If you are playing from a third person, the character can be masked with a mask that will exclude him from targeting targets.
+Turn on the debugging window and select 4 points, the mask will be automatically saved in the config.

 ## AI Models
 - *.pt: Default AI model.